GaitiLab/nf-processes/modules/split-pipe/README.md

 ## Installation

 Installation requires the use of Nextflow, a workflow description language (WDL) that enables reproducible parallelization of common bioinformatics tasks.
+Nextflow provides an executable that requires both [Groovy](https://groovy-lang.org/) and [Java/JDK](https://www.oracle.com/java/technologies/downloads/).
+Installation of the portable executable is as follows:

 ```
 wget -qO- https://get.nextflow.io | bash